Milad-Akarie/injectable/README.md

 ---

 1. Create a new dart file and define a global var for your GetIt instance.
-2. Define a top-level function (lets call it configureDependencies) then annotate it with @injectableInit.
+2. Define a top-level function (let's call it configureDependencies) then annotate it with @injectableInit.
 3. Call the **Generated** func getIt.init(), or your custom initializer name inside your configure func and pass in the getIt instance.

 ```dart